mehulagg/gitlab/doc/development/library_review.md

 - a library manifest (e.g. `Gemfile`, `package.json`, `go.mod`)
 - a lockfile (e.g. `Gemfile.lock`, `yarn.lock`, `go.sum`)

-The process differs based on if an MR introduces a new library or if an MR updates the version an existing library.
+The process differs based on if an MR introduces a new library or if an MR updates the version of an existing library.
 When introducing a new library, please follow the procedure documented in:

 - [Introducing a new library](#adding-a-new-library)
 - [Vetting a library](#vetting-a-library)